j-berg-au/BOUNDLESS/content/Rules/Tactical Combat/Your Turn.md

 ##### Shove
 To shove, make an attack against a character in Reach 1.
 On a hit, they are knocked back 1 space.
 ##### Taunt
 You attempt to goad a character within Range 5 into attacking you.
-The target must make a **WIT** save.
+The target must make a **PRESENCE** save.
 On a failure, they gain **+2 Bane** on all attacks that are not targeting you until the end of their next turn.
 ### Reactions
 Here is a list of Reactions all characters have access to.
 ##### Brace